jrvieira/zero-dark/sublimetext/README.md

 2. Choose `Package Control: Install Package`
 3. Find `zero-dark` and hit <kbd>Enter</kbd>

-#### Manual

-You can alternatively install it manually:

-1. Place the `zero-dark` folder inside the `Packages` directory which you can find using the menu item `Sublime Text -> Preferences -> Browse Packages...`

-2. Activate by navigating to `Sublime Text -> Preferences -> Color Scheme -> User -> zero-dark`

 ***

 Explore the [zero-dark family](https://github.com/jrvieira/zero-dark) of designed minimal interfaces for effective communication: